More

 How to Turn on Guided Access on Android Devices

 It can be used to limit access to certain apps and features so that children cannot accidentally delete important files or make in-app purchases.
-Guided Access can also limit the amount of time children can spend on a device, helping prevent overuse.
+Guided Access mode for Android devices can also limit the amount of time children can spend on a device, helping prevent overuse.

 Guided Access serves another business scenario.
 For instance, corporations can lock down a single application to observe strict security compliance policies.